 LGBTI people continue to face exclusion and violence in the region.
 The participation of LGBTI people in democratic processes has been very limited and has lacked a planned strategy.

-Our organizations believe that the presence of openly LGBTI persons in State institutions changes the perspective of fellow lawmakers, educates the public, facilitates the creation of alliances with State institutions, and allows for the passing of measures to achieve equality.
+Our organizations believe that the presence of out LGBTI+ people in State institutions changes the perspective of legislators, educates society, facilitates the construction of alliances with State authorities and allows the approval of measures to achieve equality.

 This is the 6th edition of a conference that was previously held in 2014 in Lima (Peru); in 2015 in Tegucigalpa (Honduras); in 2017 in Santo Domingo (Dominican Republic); in 2019 in Bogotá (Colombia), with more than 480 LGBTI leaders from across the continent, including 43 elected and government officials from more than 40 countries; and in 2021 in a virtual format, with more than a thousand registered political leaders of the region.

 Due to the increase in threats of setbacks in the region, this conference will become the main stage for regional analysis on hate speech and setbacks in rights.